jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 date:   2015-03-28 13:11:36
 categories: jekyll update
 ---
+ This is my blog that means nothing really.
+It was started as a development project so I can gain a greater understanding of Ruby programming.
+At my day job, I  am, among many IT Administrative roles,  the Director of web development.
+  I was hired in December 2013 and   inherited a thriving and robust Ruby on Rails application in the form of an employee and student web portal at a University.
+Using Jekyll for this blog gives me another low stakes environment to crash around on some cool code and learn.
   2014 was one of the most incredible year's of my life.
 Having worked at DxR Development Group for 13 years and 9 Months in the role of Manager of Technical Support- I finally grew tired of the atmosphere and decided to explore other IT